Redocly/redocly-cli/docs/commands/stats.md

 ```

 This GitHub action uses the output of the `stats` command in Markdown format as the input value for `$GITHUB_STEP_SUMMARY`.
-When the job is complete, your API stats is added to the summary page, as shown in the following screenshot:
+When the job is complete, your API stats are added to the summary page, as shown in the following screenshot:

 ![GitHub job summary showing API stats](./images/stats-github-job-summary.png)